;

 Serbia

-Serbia, an upper-middle-income economy in Central Europe, has shown resilience despite numerous challenges.
+Serbia, an upper-middle-income economy in Central Europe, has shown economic resilience despite numerous challenges.
 The country's economy is highly industrialized, with strong sectors in energy, automotive, machinery, mining, and agriculture.
-Economic growth is expected to accelerate in the coming years, supported by ongoing reforms and investments.
+Economic growth is expected to accelerate in the coming years, supported by ongoing reforms and foreign and domestic investments.

-Inflation, which peaked at 16.2% year-on-year in March 2023, has gradually declined to 10.2% by September.
-It is expected to continue decreasing, reaching single digits by 2024.
+Inflation in Serbia, which peaked at 16.2% year-on-year in March 2023, has gradually declined to 10.2% by September.
+It is expected to continue decreasing, reaching single-digit inflation by 2024.
 The unemployment rate is projected to remain stable and gradually decline, reflecting improvements in the labor market.

 Currency: